casparhu23/insurance_cross_sell/README.md

     ## 5       0.20 0.9108096 0.1687622

-It seems that a `gamma` value of 0 gives us the highest accuracy rate (auc\_vec) and lowest error rate.
+It seems that a `gamma` value of 0 gives us the highest accuracy rate (auc\_vec) and relatively lower error rate.
 Before we proceed lets re-calibrate the number of rounds to use for an optimal model here:

 ``` r
 # Use xgb.cv to run cross-validation inside xgboost